gcassel/Essays/collective-goals.md

 #### Transformative Talks

-* a [Bridge the Divide](https://www.facebook.com/groups/bridgethedivide/) equivalent, but including live talks-- and not on facebook-- for bridging discussions on challenging social & political issues
+A [Bridge the Divide](https://www.facebook.com/groups/bridgethedivide/) equivalent, but not on facebook, and including live empathy-building talks.
+For bridging discussions on challenging social & political issues.

 #### [UUA](https://www.uua.org/) Resources
 * help UUA (I'm a member) develop its online resources